Hiking trail

 Alpine tarn in a high cirque, waterfall, historic teahouse (1901).
 Strong sense of arrival.

-The most popular hike at Lake Louise.
-Aim for 8:30am start to beat the conga line.
+One of the busiest hikes at Lake Louise.
+An early start usually avoids the densest traffic.
 Very busy 9am–2pm on summer weekends.

 Generally accessible late May through October.
 Upper sections can be icy in early season - traction advisable until mid-June.